Sunset in Hammamet 25 April 2023. A photo by Nèdeem M. |

 Hammami women are everywhere in the economic sectors – even as road sweepers and rubbish collectors.
 In fact, most road sweepers are women, and they look migrants from the interior of the country.

 Road sweepers, Rue Taïb El Ezzabi, Hammamet 4 July 2023.
-Photo by Nèdeem M.
+Photo by Nèdeem M. |

 As of 2023, the Prime Minister of the country (sacked in early August 2023), the Justice Minister, the Finance Minister, the Minister of Trade and Export Development, and the Mayor of Tunis are women.

 Sadly, child labour is allowed/tolerated: children are often seen on the street – or approach customers in cafes and restaurants – selling tissues and flowers.
-In one occasion, 7/8 children vendors approached me in. café in no more than 15 minutes time span, trying to sell me something.That is another example of the absence of the state and law enforcement,
+In one occasion, 7/8 children vendors approached me in. café in no more than 15 minutes time span, trying to sell me something.That is another example of the absence of the state and law enforcement, but also poverty and parents who cannot find decent jobs.

 A boy trying to sell flowers to Italian residents.
-Hammamet
+Hammamet 14 June 2023.
+A photo by Nèdeem M. |

 Some people collect plastic bottle to make ends meet.
 One told me that he sold them for 12 cents the kilo!

 Uneven economic development has its paradoxes in people’s dress as well, behaviour and linguistic jargon.
 A paradox: During a visit to a dentist at the reception the Quran was played on a screen.
-In the operation room a it was Western song.
+In the operation room it was a Western song.

 A few cafés are populated by men only, but many are frequented by all sexes.
 Men-women interaction in public spaces is smooth and friendly.